The-Open-Tech-Company/pass-passw-browser/INFO.md

 ### 1. Secure Password Storage

 - **Local Encryption**: All passwords are encrypted using the AES-GCM algorithm (256-bit)
-- **PIN Code Protection**: Access to passwords is protected by a PIN code from 4 to 6 digits
+- **PIN Code Protection**: Access to passwords is protected by a PIN code (6-12 characters, must contain at least one digit and one letter)
 - **Local Storage**: All data is stored only in the user's browser, without transmission to external servers
 - **Automatic Encryption**: Passwords are automatically encrypted when saved using a unique salt for each password